jervisfm/resqlite/README.md

 * client/resqlite.go (library)
 * client/main.go (client binary) <- Perhaps this can be replicaed with polyglot (https://github.com/grpc-ecosystem/polyglot#server-reflection)

+### Pending Work items:
+Main item left is implementing cluster replication.
+To get there we need to:

+* Add methods to accessing raft persistent state.
+    - Have it backup to in memory state to start.
+    - Migrate it later to real durable storage later.
+* Add a method to raft service to receive client command
+* Implement sql service to leverage raft service for replication.

+Performance work:
+* Benchmark single node performance (w/o replication overhead)
+* Benchmark replicated cluster performance (3 nodes).

 ### Debugging Issues

 * Leader election
     - Yay, seems to be working now.
     - Want to fix though burning CPU on follower loop: Fixed
     - Need to look a go routine leak.
 We die when running with -race detector: FIXED